REMEMBRANCE DAY

 For a small town, we have a beautiful display thanks to the hard work of this dedicated group of people who provide a magnificent sight for young and old alike to enjoy.
 They are always eager to welcome new members to help them especially in checking the bulbs throughout the year as well as putting the displays up and taking them down.
 Please support them in their efforts.

-In mid November, do come and join the children as they parade with their handmade lanterns and see the lights switched on as they pass down Queen Street to the Town Square.
+In mid November, do come and join the parade and see the lights switched on as the floats pass down Queen Street to the Town Square.
+Amble Events Committee organises this with Santa’s grotto, stalls and children’s rides to make it a fun night for everyone to welcome the Christmas period into the town.

-Our small town has many of these throughout it but lots are within the housing estates and therefore are managed by Homes for Northumberland.
+Our small town has many of these throughout it but lots are within the housing estates and therefore are managed by Northumberland County Council.
 There are a few rose beds but the main floral beds are at the North and South entrances to the town, Acklington Road, Broomhill Street, Dilston Terrace and Phillip Drive.
-From this autumn, Northumberland County Council will cease to plant annual bedding and instead will use some perennials.

-The volunteers have spent many hours in the Town Square.
-The Amble and Radcliffe War Memorials were originally in the Memorial Gardens, once owned by Amble Urban District then Alnwick District Councils, but this area was incorporated when the square was developed in a joint partnership scheme and the whole area is now under the responsibility of Amble Development Trust although the Council still own the Memorials and the Flagpole.
+The small voluntary group, ‘Pride in Amble’, do sterling work in the Town Square area, under Councillor Weir’s guidance.
+They have spent many hours here.
+The Amble and Radcliffe War Memorials were originally in the Memorial Gardens, once owned by Amble Urban District then Alnwick District Council, but this area was incorporated when the square was developed in a joint partnership scheme and the whole area was placed under the responsibility of Amble Development Trust.
+However in 2019 the Town Council took over ownership of all

 It is very hard work trying to bring new order to some of the overgrown areas and they really could use some ‘strong arm’ help- not to mention some ‘digging power.’
 The majority of the group are over 60 years of age with a few 8 years and under, so there’s lots of room for some able bodied help even if you can only give a couple of hours now and again.
 Just contact Councillor Weir for details.